mtford90/siesta/README.md

 Siesta
 ======

+**WARNING:** This library is very much alpha and no guarantees are made on stability!

 [![Build Status](https://travis-ci.org/mtford90/siesta.svg?branch=master)](https://travis-ci.org/mtford90/siesta)

 Siesta is an object mapping framework for Javascript.
 It makes it easier to model, consume and interact with RESTful web services.